Vedant-S/DevOps-Assembly_Line-Project/Project-2/README.md

 By looking at the code or program file,

 - Jenkins should automatically start the respective language interpreter install image container to deploy code.
 - eg. If code is of PHP, then Jenkins should start the container that has PHP already installed.
-- we can also use "file -s filename" to check for the content of the file also but i have created it for html js and php pages using different approach.
+- We can also use `"file -s filename"` to check for the content of the file also but i have created it for html js and php pages using different approach.

 ### JENKINS JOB 2 SCRIPT: